kaxonomy/kaxonomy/README.md

 ## About

-Java Software Engineer and recent Cybersecurity Engineering Graduate with four years experience developing professional modular software
+A versatile software developer with a love for Java and object-oriented programming languages.

 ## Current Focus

-Many details of ongoing projects are restricted by NDAs, though I'm always striving to deepen my knowledge and expertise across technologies.
-Most recent used languages and frameworks involve:
+Many details of ongoing projects are restricted by NDAs.
+Most notable languages and frameworks I use involve:

 - Java and Kotlin ☕
-- C# and .NET ©️
+- Golang, C# and .NET ©️
 - Git and Docker 🐳
 - Debian-based Linux distros 🐧
 - MongoDB 🍃, Redis 🚀, and MySQL 🐬